In this Article:

 You can choose to have a project without any tasks in Ally and just check in manually to update the project progress.

-If you would like to see the individual tasks in your project, Ally supports popular project management systems like JIRA and Asana, with many more on the way.
-When you connect to these systems, progress of the project is automatically computed based on the number of tasks completed vs outstanding.
+If you would like to see the individual tasks in your project, you can create a task list directly in Ally.
+Ally also supports popular project management systems like JIRA, Asana and Wrike, with many more on the way.
+When you use a task list in Ally or connect to these systems, progress of the project is automatically computed based on the number of tasks completed vs outstanding.
 You can edit a project to add an integration after creating it without one.
 When that happens, project progress will be recomputed based on the tasks, however your previous history of checkins will be maintained.
-You can read about our integrations here:
+You can read about Ally's support for task lists, as well as popular integrations here :

 Is my key result really a project?